 I watched a group of salespeople make a sales call today.
 The prospective clients were very engaged throughout the sales call, including the presentation (which was, thankfully, more of a dialogue).
 The salespeople were successful, and the buyers committed to taking the next step in the process.

 Generalizations are lies.
-Sometimes we confuse facts and statistics that we read for absolute truths.
+Sometimes we confuse facts and statistics for absolute truths.
 Much of the information we hear about how buyers buy is based on how consumers buy, not how complex sales are made (even if some would push for complex sales to be made transactional).

 We take buyers as we find them.
 Despite any facts, figures, or research, we can find them anywhere along the buying journey.
 Working to understand where they are and how to create value for them is critical.
 It’s dangerous to make assumptions, especially when you could just as easily ask the questions necessary to uncover what a buyer really needs.